 The day Parliament burned down

-He began by asking her what the original building looked like.
+Mark D'Arcy spoke to Caroline and asked her first what the original building looked like.